ebi-pf-team/interproscan6/README.md

 ### Including GO terms and pathway annotations

-To include Gene Ontology terms and pathway annotations:
+Add `--goterms` and `--pathways` to include Gene Ontology terms and pathway annotations in the output files:

 ```sh
 nextflow run ebi-pf-team/interproscan6 \